fmalina/revisions-blocl/activism/whole.md

 theology as easily and with as much passion and conviction as they wrote about geology, physics, and mathematics.

-Somewhere along the line - and I don’t claim to be a historian, so I’ll leave the details to them - science and theology diverged, to the impoverishment of both.
+Somewhere along the line - and I don't claim to be a historian, so I’ll leave the details to them - science and theology diverged, to the impoverishment of both.
 Church officials attached rigid dogmas to certain understandings of the universe, with the result that any questioning of those understandings